 As relatable as her brutally raw portrayals of white millennial women have been deemed, Dunham’s artistic and political failures can teach us much more than her successes.
 Her mistakes reveals what she never meant to show us at all.
 Her fuck-ups and selfishness and ignorance have the potential to alert white women to our own blind spots, to make us conscious and self-critical as a response to her carelessness.

 It is challenging and uncomfortable work, connecting Dunham’s failures to our own.
-But it is made much harder when we are trying frantically to distance ourselves from her, as if she is a stain on the legacy of feminism, rather revealing what is already stained about white feminism.”
+But it is made much harder when we are trying frantically to distance ourselves from her, as if she is a stain on the legacy of feminism, rather than revealing fundamental failings of white feminism.

 White girls can and should be fierce critics of whiteness, but we will be much more effective in this project if we make space for the ways that we are implicated within it.
 Facebook posts or tweets about how she is “so problematic,” don’t seem like an productive forum for white women’s opinions.
 These loud, public statements are inevitably theatre: a performance of intersectional feminism, rather than a practice of it.